 The general expectation is that students observe the standards of modesty, moderation, and good taste.

-All clothes must fit appropriately, concealing undergarments and midriffs at all times.
+All clothes must fit appropriately, concealing undergarments, and midriffs at all times.
 Clothing should not be revealing at the neckline or anywhere else that would be considered inappropriate for a school setting.
 Clothing should be neither oversized or baggy nor undersized or form-fitting.
-All clothing is expected to be neat, clean and free of rips, tears, holes, etc.
+All clothing is expected to be neat, clean and free of rips, tears, holes, or other clothing irregularities.